WHAT THIS PRIVACY NOTICE COVERS

 For letting and hire contracts we will collect your name, business details, address and other relevant contact details.

 When you sign up to our newsletter list or register for an event we will only use that information for the purpose that it was collected for – such as sending you a newsletter or ticket.
 We use 3rd party sites such as Mailchimp or Eventbrite that have their own policies about data protection, and you can unsubscribe from these sites at any time.

 We will not share your personal data with anyone else or use the data about you for any other purpose unless the law allows or requires us to.

 We may share your personal data with the following organisations and for the following reason:

 - Data may be shared with Adur & Worthing Trust for the purpose of signing contracts.

 Your personal data may be converted (‘anonymised’) into statistical or aggregated data in such a way that ensures that you cannot be identified from it.
 Aggregated data can’t, by definition, be linked back to you as an individual and may be used to conduct research and analysis, including the preparation of statistics for use in reports.

 CONSEQUENCES OF FAILING TO PROVIDE PERSONAL DATA

-- If you choose not to provide us with your personal data, we will be unable to enter into contractural agreements with you.
+- In the case of hires or tenancies, if you choose not to provide us with your personal data, we will be unable to enter into contractural agreements with you.

 HOW TO CONTACT US